raganwald-deprecated/homoiconic/2013/01/this.md

 ### what is "this" and why do we need it?

-In JavaScript, it's easy to make things that look and behave like objects without using function prototypes or "this."
+In JavaScript, it's easy to make things that look and behave like object without using function prototypes or "this."
 Here's a Queue:

 ```javascript
 function QueueMaker () {